 In the same way, some beekeepers stuff their smokers with fuel and then light the top.
 It may flair up for a few minutes, but then it goes out.
 When you light the top, the hot gases move up and out of the smoker, but they don’t ignite the fuel down below, so it goes out.
 You need to light the fuel at the bottom first, so the hot gases move up through the fresh fuel and make it burn.

 Going back to our example, if you build a campfire in the style of a tepee or log cabin, you can still light it from the bottom and be successful.
 But the way a smoker is designed, it is difficult to fill the canister and then light it from the bottom.
 So you have to do it in increments.

 The following steps take longer than lighting the fuel at the top, but the extra time is worth it.
 Properly lit, the fire will smolder for long periods without going out.

 - Begin with some quick-starting fuel like crumpled newspaper or pine needles.
-This fuel should not be packed tightly, but should be light and fluffy with lots of air spaces.
+This fuel should not be packed tightly but should be light and fluffy with lots of air space.
 Ignite the fuel, wait until it burns on its own, and then push it down to the bottom of the smoker with your hive tool.
 Squeeze the bellows a few times to force air up through the lightly-packed fuel.